ansys/pyensight/doc/source/calc_functions.rst

 .. note::
-    The normal for each 2D element is calculated using the right hand rule of the 2D element connectivity and must be consistent over the part.
-Otherwise, results are incorrect. *Velocity vector* by the *Density scalar* and then substitute this vector value for the velocity vector in the previous equation.
+    The normal for each 2D element is calculated using the right-hand rule of the 2D element connectivity and must be consistent over the part.
+Otherwise, your results are incorrect.
+To calculate the mass flow rate, multiply the velocity vector by the density scalar and then substitute this vector value for the velocity vector in the previous equation.

 .. _FlowRate: